lenstronomy.Plots package

 Parameters:

-• kwargs – kwargs to send matplotlib.pyplot.matshow()
+• kwargs_matshow (dict) – keyword arguments passed to matplotlib.pyplot.matshow()

 Returns: